noiseoverip/cbt-ws/README.md

 5. One more nasty thing to do is:
 Go to /src/main/webapp/js/cbtclient.js and modify variable rootURL according to where you have deployed the web app

-API used by Client application
+API used by Client application (deprecated)
 /user?name
 /checkout/testpackage
 /checkout/testpackage.zip